shrimon347/JavaScript-Refresher/README.md

 # let & const

 let  and const  basically replace var .
-You use let  instead of var  and const  instead of var  if you plan on never re-assigning this "variable" (effectively turning it into a constant therefore). let :
+You use let  instead of var  and const  instead of var  if you plan on never re-assigning this "variable" (effectively turning it into a constant therefore). </br>
+<p style="color:red">let :</p>
 ```js
 let x = 1;